Building A Stress Free Wedding Timeline

 * Water bottles are not quite photogenic - I love recommending my couples using glass cups instead of having water bottles or red plastic cups all over the room.

-* Dresses tend to look much prettier when you are wearing it, but if you would like a photo of all dresses hanging, don't forget to think about the hangers and clipping all tags.
+* Dresses tend to look much prettier when you are wearing it, but if you would like a photo of all dresses hanging, don't forget to think about the hangers, getting it out of the bags and clipping all tags.
 Wooden hangers are inexpensive and a great option.

 * If your bouquet is made of fresh flowers, chances are it will be resting in water.
 Making sure you have a towel or paper towel available to dry it up will help you avoid getting your dress, and also the bridesmaids dresses wet.